mubaraqwahab/wasp/README.md

 ## Why Lisp?

-The course used Lisp because it has a very simple syntax, unlike most other languages; in Lisp, everything is either an atom or a list.
+The course used Lisp because it has a very simple syntax, unlike most other languages:
+* Everything in Lisp is either an atom or a list;
+* Also, Lisp uses prefix notation so there's nothing to worry about operator precedence.

 ## Progress